 - 1. In Visual Studio, click File > New > Project. - 2.
-In the New Project dialog box, expand Installed > COBOL.
-Then, click Native. - 3.
+In the Create a new project dialog box, select COBOL from the Language drop-down list. - 3.
 From the list of project types, select Windows Application

 Choosing Windows Application is important because that will cause the program to use runw.exe instead of run.exe.